SaiDurga004-G/redrob-ranker/README.md

 During testing, the system excluded 69 inconsistent profiles from the released dataset.

-Performance
+##Performance
 Dataset Size: 100,000 candidates
 Processing Time: ~15 seconds
 Execution Mode: Offline
 CPU Only
 No network access required
-Technologies Used
+## Technologies Used

-Python 3.11
+- Python 3.11
-Standard Python Library
+- Standard Python Library
-OpenPyXL (for XLSX export)
+- OpenPyXL
-VS Code
+- VS Code
-Git & GitHub
+- Git
-AI Assistance
+- GitHub

 AI-assisted development tools (Claude and ChatGPT) were used to assist with implementation, debugging, documentation, and code refinement.

 The ranking pipeline was executed and validated locally using the provided candidate dataset.
 No external AI services are used during candidate ranking; the solution runs entirely offline.

-Output Files
+##Output Files

 The project generates: